TPColor/kourovka-notebook-problem-21.106/README.md

 # Credits

-Lily Zhang: coming up with the formula, the proof, and the later arXiv preprint.
+Lily Zhang: coming up with the original counterexample, the proof, and the later arXiv preprint.
 Evan Li: suggesting the Heisenberg group to simplify the proof